 Minimum age for sales and transfers: California generally prohibits people from selling handguns to anyone under age 21, and from selling, loaning, or transferring firearms of any type to minors under 18.1 These restrictions are subject to certain exceptions, such as for the transfer of a long gun to a minor by the minor’s parent or legal guardian.2

-Since January 1, 2019, licensed firearms dealers have also generally been prohibited from selling or transferring firearms of any type to people under 21, subject to certain exceptions for people with valid hunting licenses, or who are members of the Armed Forces or law enforcement.3 These restrictions apply to private party firearm sales or transfers conducted through a licensed dealer, pursuant to California law.
-State law does, however, permit certain sales or transfers to occur without the participation of a licensed dealer, such as between certain immediate family members.
+Licensed firearms dealers are also generally prohibited from selling or transferring handguns and most semiautomatic rifles to people under 21, subject to certain exceptions for people with valid hunting licenses, or who are members of the Armed Forces or law enforcement.3 These restrictions apply to private party firearm sales or transfers conducted through a licensed dealer, pursuant to California law.
+State law does, however, permit certain sales or transfers to occur without the participation of a licensed dealer, such as between certain immediate family members.4

 There is no minimum age to possess rifles and shotguns in California.

 Minimum age for self-assembling or manufacturing a firearm: In order to legally self-assemble or manufacture a firearm in California, an unlicensed person must apply to the state Department of Justice for a background “eligibility” check and firearm serial number.
-The Department of Justice will only approve such applications if the applicant is aged 21 and over.9 (Prior to February 1, 2019, the minimum age for such applications was 18 for people attempting to assemble or manufacture a long gun and 21 for handguns).
+The Department of Justice will only approve such applications if the applicant is aged 21 and over.10 (Prior to February 1, 2019, the minimum age for such applications was 18 for people attempting to assemble or manufacture a long gun and 21 for handguns).